 During summer 2018, Renee opened for International Country Star “Cam” as part of an acoustic show at Prescott Park in Portsmouth, New Hampshire where she wowed people that came to see the headliner.

 In addition to her appearances with big name musicians, Leavitt has headlined quite a few of her own shows around the North Shore and Greater Boston areas.
 The singer even got to showcase her talent on a parade float at the Columbus Day Parade 2018 in Yarmouth MA and she performed at the 2019 Yarmouth Country Fest.

-In September 2021, Renee sang the National Anthem at Fenway Park for a Red Sox game which is one of her favorite memories.
+In September 2021 and October 2022, Renee sang the National Anthem at Fenway Park for a Red Sox game which is one of her favorite memories.

-This summer she will consistently play at venues with capacity crowds of 2,000 to 3,000 people as she opens for major music acts.
-“By the end of 2022, she will be that headliner,” says her manager and father.
+This summer she will consistently play at venues with capacity crowds of 2,000 to 3,000 people as she opens for major music acts, participates in festivals, and headlines gigs with her band, Renee and the Renegades.

 ‘This Little Girl’ is now country music’s next big name.